Stage shows, musical films, plays and more to watch on Amazon Prime

 The hit show might not be rockin the boat on stage right now, but you can catch the 1955 film here.

-The full first season of Phoebe Waller-Brdige's hit series, based on the stage play, is available for Prime users now!
+BOTH seasons of Phoebe Waller-Brdige's hit series, based on the stage play, is available for Prime users now!

 Featuring that iconic Fred Astaire "Dancing on the Ceiling" moment, this is a complete gem of a vintage show – perfect for warming cockles!